Options 101: Strike Price

-Options analysis is a difficult task and the strike price is an important factor.
+Options analysis can be a difficult task, and the strike price one of the most important factors.
 Options traders use the strike price in their analysis to meet the goals of their trading strategy.
 It’s a critical factor in determining the best combination of risk and reward in an options trade.

 Traders may find that a strike price near the market price has a high probability of being exercised.
 Or they may decide strike prices far away from the current market price offer the most potential reward with limited risk.

-As an example, a trader might pay a premium of $17 in July to buy a call option on Apple (Nasdaq: AAPL) at $400 that expires in October.
-At the expiration date, the call buyer can buy 100 shares of Apple for $400.
-This is true regardless of the market price of Apple.
+As an example, a trader might pay a premium of $17 in July to buy a call option on Company XYZ at $400 that expires in October.
+At the expiration date, the call buyer can buy 100 shares of XYZ for $400.
+This is true regardless of the market price of the stock.

 Why Strike Price Matters To Traders